 While their miniscule size – adults are normally between ½ and 1½ inches long – makes them challenging to spot, visitors in late spring to early summer can listen for their distinctive breeding call, sometimes described as the sound of steel marbles clicking together.

 The Eastern massasauga rattlesnake, Michigan’s only venomous reptile, is considered a “species of special concern” by the DNR and is protected by state law.
 The snakes are becoming rare in many parts of their former range throughout the Great Lakes area, primarily due to habitat loss and persecution by humans.

-The Zoo participates in the Association of Zoos and Aquarium (AZA) Massasauga Species Survival Plan (SSP), and massasaugas currently live in the Holden Museum of Living Reptiles, where nine young snakes were born last year.
+The Zoo participates in the Association of Zoos and Aquarium (AZA) Massasauga Species Survival Plan (SSP), and massasaugas currently live in the Holden Reptile Conservation Center, where nine young snakes were born in 2009.
 Captive-born snakes both help to maintain an assurance population of massasaugas, and also contribute to reintroduction or “head-start” programs in areas where suitable safe habitat occurs.

 Working with the Massasauga SSP, the Detroit Zoo contributes to field work with a population of massasaugas in southwest Michigan to determine abundance and establish a long-term monitoring program.
 The project will also develop methods of population monitoring and management that can be applied to other populations in Michigan and surrounding states.